gvwilson/sensibleadventures/maddy-roo/old.md

 A cold metal manipulator twice the size of her paw clamped around her arm!
 "Target acquired!" the bot intoned.

-"Eat glue!" she yelled at it,
+"Eat glue!" she yelled at it
-launching herself into the air.
+and launched herself into the air.

 Roos are peaceful people, mostly.
-They don't mind jokes about their big feet and bulky tails, but anyone who has ever seen a roo jump-kick someone thinks twice about making those jokes.
+They don't mind jokes about their big feet and bulky tails, but anyone who has ever seen a roo jump-kick someone will think twice about making those jokes.
 After her father was taken,
 Maddy's mother made her and Sindy practice over and over again on one of the trees behind their house.
-"Just in case," she said when her children complained it was boring and they were tired.
+"Just in case," she said whenever her children complained that they were tired.
 "Just in case."

 If this wasn't "in case", Maddy didn't know what would be.

 Her feet hit the bot squarely in its midsection.
-She kicked as hard as she could.
+She *kicked* as hard as she could.
-The force of the blow toppled the bot backward into the river and sent her tumbling awkwardly in the other direction.
+The force of it toppled the bot backward into the river and sent her tumbling awkwardly in the other direction.
-She landed with a splash that soaked whatever parts of her had still been dry.
+She landed with a splash that soaked whatever parts of her had still be dry.

 "Maddy!"
 Gumption yelled,
 doubling back to help her to her feet.